hideo55/p5-Algorithm-AdaGrad/README.md

 # DESCRIPTION

 Algorithm::AdaGrad is implementation of AdaGrad(Adaptive Gradient) online learning algorithm.
-This module can using for binary classification.
+This module can be use for binary classification.

 # METHODS